Jilliane1993/regression_final/README.md

 # Predicting Horror Movie IMDB Scores for a Female Audience

-**Description**
 In my Metis linear regression project I created models for predicting the IMDB score for horror movies with a female audience.
-I focused on creating models for 3 potential use cases for the models; predicting the score of a film already released, a film that has not yet been released, and a film that is still in the pitching or pre-production stages.
+As a life-long fan of horror films I knew I wanted horror to be the genre of focus for my predictive modeling, but it wasn't until I began looking closely at IMDB's demographic breakdown that I realized the majority of users voting identified as male.
+From the over 600 movies I scraped from IMDB, each with a minmum of 10,000 votes, only about 18% of the total votes were from users that identified as women.
+With this target demographic in mind, I focused on creating models for 3 potential use cases for the models; predicting the score of a film already released, a film that has not yet been released, and a film that is still in the pitching or pre-production stages.
 My final models used GridSearchCV with Ridge Regression, however I also used GridSearchCV with Lasso Regression to view my most important features for each model.

-**Features and Target Variables**
-Target Variable
-- Women's IMDB Score
+A summary of my modeling results can be found [here](RegressionPresentationJNE.pdf).

-Features
+## Features
 - Numeric
     - Year
     - Runtime in minutes